 With video surveillance, it’s important for it to integrate seamlessly with your other security systems.
 This allows for effective monitoring, alerts, reporting, etc. It’s also beneficial to consider the intelligent video analytics capabilities available.

-Advanced movement tracking, item counting, heat detection, and more are all capabilities that are available with the right cameras and video surveillance solutions.
+Advanced movement tracking, item counting, heat detection, geo-enabled analytics, and more are all capabilities that are available with the right cameras and video surveillance solutions.
 There are even counter-drone solutions available.
+These are just some of the useful applications of video surveillance solutions.

 You can even implement systems that use AI-based learning and video processing to capture and analyze video and process alerts and actionable information more efficiently.
 Additionally, it can help reduce and prevent false alarms.